TraceMachina/nativelink/local-remote-execution/README.md

 it needs to fetch the files to your local system.
 In other words, all paths printed in `lre.bazelrc` will be available on your local system.

-Let's move on to Bazel's configuration.
+Next up is Bazel's configuration.

 ## 🌱 Bazel-side setup

-First, hook the generated `lre.bazelrc` into the main `.bazelrc` with a `try-import`:
+First, integrate the generated `lre.bazelrc` into the main `.bazelrc` with a `try-import`:

 ```bash